I’m married! It is so terribly exciting. John and I are still giggling every time we call each other “husband” and “wife.”

 - The master “to-do” list

 This thing was a wedding saver.
-It was a last minute list that I typed up a couple days before of all the things that needed to get done on Friday and Saturday (we had the venue Friday for set up, but the outdoor things couldn’t be set up until Saturday.)
-I had assumed that I would wield that list and when people would say, “How can I help?”
+It was a last minute list I typed up a couple days before of all the things that needed to get done on Friday and Saturday (we had the venue Friday for set up, but the outdoor things couldn’t be set up until Saturday.)
+I had assumed I would wield that list and when people would say, “How can I help?”
 I would look to the list.
 Long story short, I wasn’t there for most of the set-up Friday and none of it on Saturday.
-The list, which was detailed with drawn maps and descriptions of the boxes where things were, was extremely helpful for the people that were there setting up.
+The list, which was detailed with drawn maps and descriptions of the boxes where things were, was extremely helpful for the people there setting up.
 When I showed up at the venue right before the ceremony, everything was set up exactly as I had laid out.

 - Doing everything we wanted to do